'You're so important' & 'I value you': A man's determination to make someone's day

 A Perry County man says he wants to take people's minds off of it all.

-At the intersection of Front and Forester Street in Harrisburg, early morning drivers are usually surprised to find Jordan Dandy standing on the median between 7 and 9.
+At the intersection of Front and Forster Street in Harrisburg, early morning drivers are usually surprised to find Jordan Dandy standing on the median between 7 and 9.

 "The first couple of days people were trying to hand me money and thought I was hitch hiking.
 I was like, 'no,'" explained Dandy.